 The guy who hit me wasn’t so lucky.
-Because he wasn’t wearing a seat belt, the initial impact from the accident was his head on the steering wheel and then the windshield.
-He had to have a number of serious surgeries to make his face even somewhat resemble his earlier looks.
-The only reason that he wasn’t thrown from the wreck was that his leg got smashed under the dashboard as his body flew upward.
-It broke his left leg in six places.
+He wasn’t wearing a seatbelt.
+The initial impact of the accident was his head on the steering wheel and then the windshield.
+He had to have a number of facial surgeries.
+The only reason he remained in the truck was his pinned leg.
 For me, the accident was a temporary trauma.
 For him, it was a life-long tragedy.
-We were both in similar vehicles.
-We were both involved in the same accident.
-The only difference was that I was wearing my seat belt, and he wasn’t.

 The Emotional Difference is the Key

 As you can see, there are major differences between the two techniques.
 The story gives lots of memorable details along with an emotion that captures the audience.
 If you read both examples, let me ask you a couple of questions.
 Without looking back up higher on the page, how long did it take the firefighters to cut the other driver from the car?
 How many CDs did I have?
 There is a good chance that these two pieces of data came to you really quickly.
 You likely remembered this data, even though, the data wasn’t exactly important to the story.

 However, if I asked you how much money was lost last year as a result of traffic accidents, you might struggle to remember that statistic.
 The CDs and the firefighters were a part of a compelling story that made you pay attention.
 The money lost to accidents was just a statistic thrown at you to try to prove that a point was true.